EricPKerr/sapper-tailwindcss/README.md

 # Sapper TailwindCSS Starter

-This pulls together Sapper, Svelte 3, Tailwind CSS, and PurgeCSS to create a simple starter kit for the most performant apps ever.
+This pulls together Sapper, Svelte 3, Tailwind CSS, and PurgeCSS to create a simple starter kit for the sveltest apps ever.

 ## Development